jameshughes89/cs102/src/site/asn3.rst

         * Did your test folder get changed?
         * Try re-downloading the project if they do not pass

+* You will notice the test classes ``AStarMazeSolverTest`` and ``LinkedPriorityQueueTest`` are provided, but incomplete
+    * They have empty tests left for you to complete in their respective parts discussed below

 * As discussed in Part 1, be sure to take your time to look through these test methods